gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Fraederiq tomorrow morning.
 Anyone wants to add anything to the pyre, talk to Gaeston before then."

 At that, the crowd began to break up.
-Piaerre stared at the map.
+Erileine stared at the map.
 The Brumosos curved across northern Cherne, then strode boldly down its east coast, past Praczedt and Thind to the long peninsula of Barra Bantang.
 The blue line showing the mountain's usual course ran from